-The day after going up on Lycabettus Hill, it rained a lot so we spent the a lot of time in the apartment.
+The day after going up on Lycabettus Hill, it rained a lot so we spent there a lot of time in the apartment.
 But when it stopped, we spent a lovely afternoon in Athens.

 We started by visiting the Herakleidon Museum, with displays about science, art, and mathematics.

-The staff of the Museum was really friendly and the visit to Herakleidon Museum was a wonderful experience.
+The staff of the Museum was really friendly and the visit to the Herakleidon Museum was a wonderful experience.

 Between our visits to both buildings of the Herakleidon Museum, we stopped for lunch in Monastiraki.
 We wanted to try a new place on Adrianou Street, and, as it was raining, we hid on the covered terrace of Gyristroula.